 It is a course designed as a practical Introduction to Photography.
 It covers the basics of camera operation, techniques of photography, composing your own photos and artistic considerations.
 These components are covered in both the Year 11 and Year 12 courses.
-The primary emphasis will be on Digital Photography.
+The primary emphasis will be on digital photography and video.
 Continuation of the course in Year 12 will be dependent on student numbers.